njmyers/javascript-monorepo/packages/script-loader/README.md

 ## Usage

 For a realistic example, we will use a popular payment gateway Stripe.
-After inspecting the (documentation)[https://stripe.com/docs/stripe-js/reference#including-stripejs] we see that their API is available from `https://js.stripe.com/v3/`.
+After inspecting the [documentation](https://stripe.com/docs/stripe-js/reference#including-stripejs) we see that their API is available from `https://js.stripe.com/v3/`.
 After downloading their API via a `<script>` tag they will make it available via the global object `window.Stripe`.
 So you add this code to your index.html

 ```html
 <script src="https://js.stripe.com/v3/" />
 ```

-After running a performance report on your side you may see an error report that complains about (render blocking resources)[https://developers.google.com/web/tools/lighthouse/audits/blocking-resources].
+After running a performance report on your side you may see an error report that complains about [render blocking resources](https://developers.google.com/web/tools/lighthouse/audits/blocking-resources).
 Oh no!
 I don't want to block my rendering.
 So for your next step you add the suggested attributes.

 ```html
 <script src="https://js.stripe.com/v3/" async defer />